This content is selected and controlled by WebMD's editorial staff and is brought to you by Enfamil®.

 To you, swaddling might feel like being in a straitjacket.
 But to a crying, fussy baby, it’s like being back in the womb.
 How tight do you wrap this baby burrito?
-Snug enough so he can’t wriggle his arms and legs free.
+Snug enough so she can’t wriggle her arms and legs free.

 Parents tend to cradle a colicky baby face-up, but that may not help.
 Instead, hold her face down -- with your hand under her belly and her head on your forearm.
 The pressure on her tummy can help relieve uncomfortable gas.

 A little white noise can help your baby feel like he’s back in the womb.
 There was a lot of whooshing and background noise in there.
 To re-create these soothing sounds, turn on a fan, put the bassinet near the dishwasher, run the vacuum, or tune a radio to static.
 You want a constant, low-level sound.

 Infants have a strong sucking instinct, so a pacifier can calm your colicky baby.
 Bonus: Studies show binkies may help prevent sudden infant death syndrome (SIDS).

 Make this sound right in your colicky baby’s ear.
 Don’t be timid.
 Shh loudly enough so that your baby can hear you over her own racket.

 Babies in the womb get used to a lot of motion.
 Get your baby moving and he may go right to sleep.
 Put him in a swing.
 Cradle him in a rocking chair.
 Lay him in a vibrating infant seat.
 You might even set out for a drive in the car, but don’t hit the road if you’re too tired.